-The Inclusive Education Service consists of a range of specialist support and provision made up of highly qualified and experienced staff who support the work of schools with children and young people who have SEND.
+The Inclusive Education Service consists of a range of specialist support and provision delivered by highly qualified and experienced staff who support the work of schools with children and young people who have SEND.

-The services works in partnership with schools and other settings to promote inclusion, achievement and to secure better outcomes for children and young people with SEND across North Yorkshire.
+The service works in partnership with schools and other settings to promote inclusion, achievement and to secure better outcomes for children and young people with SEND across North Yorkshire.

-This is done through enabling the development of skills for staff in schools and settings.
-There is a focus on promoting an understanding of learning, development and emotional wellbeing of children and young people with SEND.
+This is done through enabling the development of skills for staff in schools and settings, typically around an individual child or young person.
+There is a focus on promoting an understanding of learning, development and emotional wellbeing for all.